flo3003/mittens/README.md

 ## Examples

-The file `vocabulary.txt` contains the list of words in the vocabulary.
+The file `vocabulary.txt` must contain the list of words in the vocabulary.
 For example:

 ```
 this